 For example, Native Americans don’t pay taxes on sources of income that derive from government benefits.
 This income must represent “general welfare” payments provided for by a governmental program, such as Supplemental Security Income.

 However, when payments are made in exchange for services of any kind, they become taxable forms of earned income.
 Native Americans who have earned income must pay federal income tax.

 Native Americans do not receive financial assistance from the federal government based solely on the fact that they are Native Americans.
 As with any citizen, they receive assistance based on need, such as in instances of physical disability.

 How State Sales Taxes Apply

-As sovereign nations, tribes have certain protections from state governments, and that includes the imposing of sales taxes.
+As sovereign nations, tribes have certain protections from state governments, including the imposition of sales taxes.
 States can't force tribes to collect sales taxes, and tribes can choose to impose their own sales tax (though not all tribes do).
 As a result, If you purchase goods or services on tribal land, there may or may not be a sales tax.

 This enables tribes to sell things like tobacco and gasoline much cheaper than competitors across the tribal territorial line, particularly in states that have significant gasoline and tobacco taxes.